EdoLabWorks/IO-ControlModule-Raspberry/README.md

 After the synchronization process, you can now control your Raspberry Pi in your laptop or desktop in sync with your web browser everytime.

-Turn ON/OFF the LED's or peripherals from your laptop or desktop PC.
+Turn ON/OFF remotely the LED's or peripherals connected in your Raspberry pi from your laptop or desktop PC.

 Check the F1, F2 and F3 function buttons for different LED blinking patterns.